-the policy entitled "Lake Central School

-thletics and Student Driver Drug Testing

-Program."
-I,, want to 1 participate in this program, and in the

-extracurricular/athletic/driving programs extracurricular/athletic/driving programs of Lake Central School Corporation

-ct to the terms of the testing program for

-summer school.
-I accept the method of

-analyses of such specimen, and all other

-ate in furnishing urine specimens that may

-be required from time to time. are in rainishing affire specimens that may

-be required from time to time.

-C d 1' d d' 1 1d

-sure of the sampling, testing, and results

-is given pursuant to all State and Federal

-to nondisclosure of such test records and

-results only to the extent called for under th e program.
+I have received, read and understand the policy entitled "Lake Central School Corporation Extracurricular Activities, Athletics and Student Driver Drug Testing Program."
+I,\, want to participate in this program, and in the extracurricular/athletic/driving programs of Lake Central School Corporation.
+Therefore, I voluntarily agree to be subject to the terms of the testing program for the current school year and throughout summer school.
+I accept the method of obtaining urine specimens, testing, and analyses of such specimen, and all other aspects of the program.
+I agree to cooperate in furnishing urine specimens that may be required from time to time.

+I further agree and consent to the disclosure of the sampling, testing, and results provided for this program.
+This consent is given pursuant to all State and Federal Privacy Statues, and is a waiver of rights to nondisclosure of such test records and results only to the extent called for under the program.
-ted "positive" I can be retested at anytime

-during that school year.
+I, also, understand that once I have tested ed "positive" I can be rete sted at any time during that school year.

 Date: 20

-Student Signature Parent/Guardian Signature

-Student Signature Tatent/Quardian Signature
+Student Signature Parent /Guardian Signature

-т

-I, ,

-tracurricular activities, athletic, and student

-ral School Corporation for the remainder

-of this school year.
-In order for me to pa rticipate in these programs

-at a later date, I understand, that I must con sent to the terms of the Drug Testing
+, he Lake Central School Cor a later date, I understand o participate in any extracurricular activities, athletic, poration for the remainder of this school year.
+In order that I must consent to the terms of the Drug Testing

-Program and submit a signed consent form.

-rogram and sucher a signed consent form

 Student Signature Date

-Siddent Signature Date

 Parent/Guardian Signature Date